Published March 9, 2020

 Once you’re working with restricted data in UBbox, it’s important to know what restrictions apply.
 For instance, you can only access restricted data using a UBIT-maintained device, and you should not use desktop sync software like Box Drive, or online tools like Google docs or sheets, or Microsoft Online Word, Excel or PowerPoint.
 Using these services stores a copy of your data on third-party infrastructure, making it insecure.

 Request help with UBbox from UBIT—we can even present on best practices for using UBbox to your department.
-Contact 716-645-3542, visit buffalo.edu/ubit/help, or stop by our walk-up locations on North and South Campus.
+Contact 716-645-3542, visit buffalo.edu/ubit/help, or stop by our Silverman Library service desk on the 3rd floor of Capen.